What is Lipedema?

 Do I Have Lipedema?

-- Upper body much smaller that lower body
+• Upper body much smaller than lower body

 A Lipedema Specialist Right Here in the U.S.